Skip to content

 To determine your MBTI personality type, you need to take the MBTI assessment.
 Here are the steps to find out your type:

-Take the Test: The MBTI test can be taken online or through a certified MBTI practitioner.
+• Take the Test: The MBTI personality test can be taken online or through a certified MBTI practitioner.
 There are several versions of the test available, including free versions and more comprehensive paid versions.
-Take the free test here; MBTI Personality Test
+Take the free MBTI Personality Test here.

-Answer Honestly: While taking the test, answer the questions as honestly as possible based on how you generally feel or behave, not how you think you should behave.
+• Answer Honestly: While taking the test, answer the questions honestly based on how you generally feel or behave, not how you think you should behave.

 What MBTI Personality is Best for Interior Design?